kamarada/kamarada-website/en/download.md

 based_on_opensuse: 'Powered by openSUSE'
 based_on_opensuse_desc: 'It is a Linux distribution based on the great <a href="/en/2019/05/22/opensuse-community-releases-leap-15-1-version/">openSUSE Leap</a> — the hybrid enterprise-community version of <a href="https://www.opensuse.org/">openSUSE</a> — and contain customizations.'

-version_title: 'Linux Kamarada 15.1 Beta'
+version_title: 'Linux Kamarada 15.1 RC'
 version_desc: 'Download the latest version of Linux Kamarada, for desktop PCs and laptops.'

 language_label: 'Language'